coleoguy/comptraits/results/additional.cohorts.results/README.txt

-This folder contains the folders, 15cohorts and 8cohorts, which contain results for datasets with 15 and 8 cohorts, respectively.
+This folder contains the folders, 15cohorts and deprecated.
+Ignore deprecated.
+15cohorts holds scripts to redo analysis with larger cohort set.